tkdgh7063/nextjs-for-beginner-v15/docs/02-routing.md

 - Access to browser APIs
 - Any interactive UI behavior

-Using `'use client'` **does not mean the component is rendered only on the client**.
-It still renders on the server for SSR, but it becomes interactive in the browser.
+`'use client'` does **not** mean the component is rendered only on the client.
+It is still pre-rendered on the server but becomes interactive after hydration in the browser.

 ### Usage